alizainx/Zainium-/README.md

 ## Package Management

 ZainiumOS uses **Zex** as its package manager.
 Zex operates entirely within `zexlib`.
-It sources packages from Alpine, Chimera, and the native `.zxpkg` format.
+It sources packages from Alpine, Chimera, and the native `.zex` format.
 The user never interacts with these backends directly — Zex presents a single unified interface.

 ### packages.toml — The Master State File